I-K0haku-I/base-api-connector/README.md

 # Base API Connector

-Helps create a simple API Connector where all you have to do is define the resources and possible commands in a config.
+Helps create a simple API Connector where all you have to do is define the resources and possible commands.

 ## Instructions